GitHub-Nawatech-Lab/azureml-exercise/README.md

 Rest assured, every step of the exercise is carefully laid out to support your progress.

-## Use Case 1: Predicting Geothermal Characteristics in Colombia
+## Use Case: Predicting Geothermal Characteristics in Colombia

 ### Objectives